msmdev/pyGPCCA/README.rst

 pyGPCCA - Generalized Perron Cluster Cluster Analysis
 =====================================================
-Generalized Perron Cluster Cluster Analysis program to coarse-grain reversible and non-reversible Markov State Models.
+Generalized Perron Cluster Cluster Analysis program to coarse-grain reversible and non-reversible Markov state models.

-Markov State Models (MSM) enable the identification and analysis of metastable states and related kinetics in a very instructive manner.
-They are widely used, e.g. to model molecular or cellular kinetics. |br|
+Markov state models (MSM) enable the identification and analysis of metastable states and related kinetics in a very instructive manner.
+They are widely used, e.g., to model molecular or cellular kinetics. |br|
 Common state-of-the-art Markov state modeling methods and tools are very well suited to model reversible processes in closed equilibrium systems.
 However, most are not well suited to deal with non-reversible or even non-autonomous processes of non-equilibrium systems. |br|
-To overcome this limitation, the Generalized Robust Perron Cluster Cluster Analysis (G-PCCA) was developed.
+To overcome this limitation, the Generalized Robust Perron Cluster Cluster Analysis (GPCCA or G-PCCA) was developed.
-The G-PCCA method implemented in the *pyGPCCA* program readily handles equilibrium as well as non-equilibrium data by utilizing real Schur vectors instead of eigenvectors. |br|
+The GPCCA method implemented in the *pyGPCCA* program readily handles equilibrium as well as non-equilibrium data by utilizing real Schur vectors instead of eigenvectors. |br|
 *pyGPCCA* enables the semiautomatic coarse-graining of transition matrices representing the dynamics of the system under study.
 Utilizing *pyGPCCA*, metastable states as well as cyclic kinetics can be identified and modeled.